-Portable Head - The portable head unit is a manual flush style head system that does not require 12VDC power.
-All waste is contained within the waste tank portion of the head unit.
-Waste can be emptied from the head unit either by emptying the waste tank into a permanent toilet facility or by pumping the waste from the waste tank at a pumping facility.
+Manual Marine Head-The manual head unit is a manual flush style head system that does not require 12VDC power.
+The manual head fresh water seacock must be open in order to add water to the bowl and to flush waste.
+All waste is contained within the boat's remote waste tank.
+Waste can be emptied from the head system by having the waste pumped out at a pumping facility.